 Even though consular and comune officials are bound by the letter of the law and cannot grand citizenship to those falling under the 1948 rule, the Court of Rome’s famous 2009 ruling on the matter means that judges in Italy now rule in favor of those who wish to claim citizenship through a female ancestor whose child was born before January 1, 1948.

-The three most common scenarios for 1948 cases
+The three most common 1948 case scenarios

 The primary scenarios in which 1948 cases are tried in the Court of Rome are as follows: